aimhubio/aim/README.md

 |:--------------------:|:------------------------:|:-------------------:|
 | <img src="https://user-images.githubusercontent.com/13848158/154142101-c5d98122-6d7d-4ac9-9d41-dbbbc6a72068.png"> | <img src="https://user-images.githubusercontent.com/13848158/154142081-b29ed57d-85ae-45b0-be87-c6be636afddc.png"> | <img src="https://user-images.githubusercontent.com/13848158/154142097-9c923ffc-8e3e-4a99-8ace-c3dfc7b01a56.png"> |

 Aim is an open-source, self-hosted ML experiment tracking tool.
-Aim is good at tracking lots (1000s) of runs and allowing you to compare them with a performant and beautiful UI.
+It's good at tracking lots (1000s) of training runs and it allows you to compare them with a performant and beautiful UI.

-You can use Aim not only through its UI but also through its SDK to query your runs' metadata programmatically for automations and additional analysis.
+You can use not only the great Aim UI but also its SDK to query your runs' metadata programmatically.
+That's especially useful for automations and additional analysis on a Jupyter Notebook.

 Aim's mission is to democratize AI dev tools.

 ## Why use Aim?

-### Compare runs easily to build models faster
+### Compare 100s of runs in a few clicks - build models faster

-- Compare, group and aggregate 100s of metrics thanks to beautiful visualizations.
+- Compare, group and aggregate 100s of metrics thanks to effective visualizations.
-- Analyze and learn correlations and patterns between hparams and metrics.
+- Analyze, learn correlations and patterns between hparams and metrics.
-- Easy pythonic search to filter the runs you want to explore.
+- Easy pythonic search to query the runs you want to explore.

 ### Deep dive into details of each run for easy debugging

-- Hyperparameters, metrics, images, distributions, audio, text - all available at a glance to understand the performance of your model.
+- Hyperparameters, metrics, images, distributions, audio, text - all available at hand on an intuitive UI to understand the performance of your model.
 - Easily track plots built via your favourite visualisation tools, like plotly and matplotlib.
 - Analyze system resource usage to effectively utilize computational resources.